 Take out the dough, knead for another minute, roll out into a roll and divide into 8 equal parts.
 To do this, first divide the dough in half, then divide each piece in half again and in half again.

-If you’re a perfectionist, add up the weight of all the ingredients, divide by 8, and measure each piece on the scale.
+If you’re a perfectionist, add up the weight of all the ingredients, divide by 8, and measure each piece on the kitchen scales.
 But in my opinion, this is unnecessary.

 Roll each piece into a ball.
 To do this, flatten the dough on a work surface, fold the edges in the center to make something resembling khinkali.
 Turn it over and, as if stroking with your palms, achieve a round shape.
 It is not necessary to make it perfect, but try to make the top of the dough as smooth as possible.